NCAR/HPCinstall/README.md

  5. The csgteam install is interactive!
 It may ask a bunch of questions.
 We may need to discuss in the group meeting whether or not this is desired, it can be easily changed if appropriate, as well as if we want the script to know about picnic and whatsnot

+NEEDS UPDATE for the latest commits - WILL DO on GITHUB